The Hawthorns: Football

 As well as serving as the home ground of West Bromwich Albion, the Hawthorns has hosted a number of other football matches.
 It has hosted three full England internationals: on 21 October 1922, England beat Ireland 2–0, while on 8 December 1924 they won 4–0 against Belgium.
 The ground also hosted the first post-war match between England and Wales on 20 October 1945, in which England lost 0–1 to Wales in front of 54,611 people.
 The Hawthorns hosted a 'B' international for the first time in February 1998, when England B lost 2–1 to Chile.
 Two months later, a women's international friendly was hosted, Italy winning 2–1 against England.

 Full England international matches

-Also, two FA cup semi-finals have been staged at the ground.
+Two FA cup semi-finals have been staged at the ground.
 The first saw Derby County draw 1–1 to Sheffield United in 1902, and the second took place between Aston Villa and Wolverhampton Wanderers in 1960.
 Wolves won 1–0 in front of 55,596.
+The Hawthorns also staged the FA Trophy final replays of 1987 and 1988.

 On 11 January 1987, Telford United (a non-league side playing some 30 miles away in Shropshire), switched their FA Cup tie against Leeds United to the Hawthorns as they had refused to host it at their own stadium due to concerns over hooliganism.

+On 24 March 2025, The Hawthorns hosted an England U21 international friendly victory versues Portugal U21 in front of a crowd of around 15,000.